Dasharo/preseeds/README.md

 `ubuntu/create_image.sh` script automatically downloads Ubuntu release 22.04.2, extracts it, injects preseeds and packages the new iso image.
 General preseed configuration can be found in the `ubuntu/main.cfg` file, if necessary, it can be edited.
 The script also takes arguments if the original Ubuntu iso image has already been downloaded or extracted.

+**Warning!** This script by default wipes the first disks and setups ubuntu partitions!
+If you want custom partitioning run the program with `-p` argument.

 #### Exemplary usages:
 Does everything and saves the image as `ubuntu-auto.iso` in the script execution directory:
 ```